abudeeb/ICS_Attribution_Paper_Replication/README.md

 ### Hashing value

 We found difficulties hashing the values of the SAWT dataset.
-Executing the hashing script would output showed mismatched data.
-This would mean that our results would not be compared to the paper’s results.
+Executing the hashing script would output mismatched hashes.
+This would mean that our results would not compare to the paper’s results.
 It also prevented us from using the processing script.
 The Git repo had this as a listed issue, but no user had a solution.
 We considered writing the processing script ourselves and attempting to test even with the mismatched data.
 However, after carful trouble shooting, we found that saving the files as encoded UTF-8 CSV file produced the issue.
 Saving the file as a normal non encoded CSV file solved the problem.